twknab/mean_hike/readme.md

 ## Important Bugs:

 - Right now server time is incorrect...no timezones being accounted for...this needs fixing....!

+- Remove link underline on accordion headings on dashboard page.

 - View Hike page top navigation has an odd break point when in portrait mode on my desktop monitor.